Lung cancer is the fourth most common type of cancer in India. Read on to find out about the symptoms, staging and treatment of lung cancer.

 - M denotes the spread of cancer to distant organs in the body

-- Stage I – small tumour that has not spread to lymph nodes
+- Stage I: a small tumour that has not spread to lymph nodes

-- Stage II– slightly bigger tumour or tumour which has spread into nearby lymph nodes
+- Stage II: slightly bigger tumour which has spread into nearby lymph nodes

-- Stage III– bigger size of the tumour or tumour which involves lymph nodes more extensively
+- Stage III: the bigger size of the tumour which involves lymph nodes more extensively

-To which all organs do lung cancer spread commonly?
+To which organs does lung cancer spread commonly?

 - Lymph nodes